David Harris (advocate): Early life

-Harris was born in New York City in 1949, the son of Holocaust survivors.
+Harris was born in New York City in 1949 into a secular Jewish family.
+His parents were Holocaust survivors.
 He attended the Franklin School, then graduated from the University of Pennsylvania in 1971.
 He received a master's degree and completed his doctoral studies at the London School of Economics.
 Harris also was a Senior Associate at Oxford University (St. Antony's College).

+Career

+Refusnik advocacy

 In 1971, Harris worked as an English teacher in Moscow through a program with the American Field Service.
 During his time in the Soviet Union, Harris first became involved with Jewish refuseniks.
 Shortly after his arrival in Russia, Harris was arrested by Soviet authorities.
 After a stint in Helsinki, Harris joined the Hebrew Immigrant Aid Society (HIAS).